 - Position.
 Grab the center-line of the pin to move the new sky vertically to freely place it exactly where you want it in the scene.

 - Horizon Blending.
-Click and drag the line to smoothly adjust the transition between the current horizon and the new one.
+Click and drag the line to smoothly adjust the transition between the current and new horizon.
 Use a higher value to achieve a more photo-realistic look.

 - Rotation.
-Move the pointer to the outside of the line until it becomes a curved arrow for Rotation.
+Move the pointer to the outside line until it becomes a curved arrow for Rotation.
 Then, rotate the new sky on the Z-axis for perfect placement.

 - Horizontal Position.
 With this slider, you can freely position the sky horizontally and place it exactly where you want it in the scene.
 SkyAI will perfectly scale it to fit while keeping it aligned with the horizon.

 - Flip.
 Flips the new sky to change its direction in the frame.
-Useful when a photo has shadows that you’re trying to match.
+Beneficial when a photo has shadows that you’re trying to match.

 - Shift.
 Set the desired position of your horizon line